-The Senate count is more complicated than a count for the House of Representatives.
+The Senate count is more complicated than the count for the House of Representatives.
 Counting of first preferences begins on election night but the full count cannot be completed until several weeks after the election.

 To be elected to the Senate, a candidate needs to gain a quota of the formal votes.
-The quota is calculated by dividing the total number of formal ballot papers by one more than the number of Senators to be elected and then adding '1' to the result (ignoring any remainder).
+The quota is calculated by dividing the total number of formal ballot papers by the number of senators to be elected plus one, and then adding one to the result (ignoring any remainder).

 Candidate A gains 1 000 000 votes.
-If the required quota was 500 000 the surplus would be 500 000.
+If the required quota was 600 000 the surplus would be 400 000.

-The transfer value therefore would be:
+The transfer value for candidate A's votes would be: